Mesovelia mulsanti

 Overview

 The water treader (Mesovelia mulsanti) is a tiny semi-aquatic true bug that walks freely on the surface film of still and slow-moving freshwater, hunting small invertebrates trapped at the water-air boundary.
 It has been present in miniBIOTA since at least February 2025, documented with video evidence skimming the Lakeshore surface in April 2025, and observed on the Freshwater Lake surface as well.
-Approximately 15 individuals were noted at peak observation.
-Population status is Uncertain; no reproduction has been documented and the species has not been recorded since July 2025.
+After a gap in dedicated observation records, it was reconfirmed on August 8, 2026 with a substantially larger population, described as "dozens" of individuals, and a previously unrecorded aggressive display between two individuals.
+Population status is Established; no reproduction has been documented, but multi-year persistence with a strong current population supports the upgrade from the earlier Uncertain status.

 Identity